When plagues hit, people turned to religion.

 Include compassion in how your business gives back to the world.
 The most impactful businesses are those with a genuine contribution that they make to humanity.
-Imagine if marketing was done differently, and focused entirely on who needed a product or service as an act of compassion.
+Imagine if marketing focused entirely on who needed a product or service as an act of compassion.

 People who are inspired by the work they’re doing are more spiritually connected to the work they’re doing.
 Cultivate opportunities for your employees to connect with the higher meaning of the work you do.
 Hold space for each employee to find the value in the work they do and the effect it has on the world.

 1. The Science of Spirituality: Integrating Science, Psychology, Philosophy, Spirituality & Religion – Lee Bladon

 It covers a wide array of topics linked to spirituality and what traditional science might have the tendency to overlook.